EN ISO 20471 Explained: Hi-Vis Classes, Requirements & Employer Responsibilities (UK)

 1. Base decisions on a formal risk assessment

-3. Choose garments that suit the work environment
+3. Choose garments that suit the working conditions and tasks

-When in doubt, work with a specialist supplier who understands both standards and operational needs.
+When in doubt, work with a specialist supplier who understands both technical standards and operational site requirements.

 EN ISO 20471 Compliant Hi-Vis Workwear